spacether/pycalculix/README.md

 ## Usage
 1. To run a pycalcuix file you have to have pycalulix installed, see Installation above
-2. The you can then write your own pycalculix programs or run one of the example files in the eamples folder on github: https://github.com/spacether/pycalculix/tree/master/examples
+2. The you can then write your own pycalculix programs or run one of the example files here: https://github.com/spacether/pycalculix/tree/master/examples
 3. To run a file:
 - WINDOWS: